xuankimtran/docs-1/pages/katalon-studio/docs/detect_elements_xpath.md

 ### Relative XPath

 You might want to use the relative XPath method to observe a pattern in the attribute values like ID or Class of the web element.
 Relative XPath (smart XPath) is the path that starts from the middle of the HTML DOM structure.
-Unlike the absolute XPath that starts from the root, relative XPath starts with the double forward-slash (//), which means it can search the element anywhere on the webpage.
+Unlike the absolute XPath that starts from the root, relative XPath starts with the double forward-slash (//), which means it can search for the element anywhere on the webpage.
 Therefore, you can start from the middle of the HTML DOM structure without writing a long XPath.
 For example: `//a[contains(text(), 'Katalon Studio')]`.

 You can find a list of XPath capture strategies in Katalon Studio using relative XPath in this document: [Configure XPath](https://docs.katalon.com/katalon-studio/docs/web-selection-methods.html#configure-xpath).